BenNicholls/burl-E/README.md

-# Delve Engine
+# burl - Ben's Upcoming Roguelike Library
-## A Roguelike Engine Thing
+## A Roguelike Engine/Library Thing

-This is all the engine stuff pulled out of Delvetown so I can re-use it in my spaceship game.
-With any luck it'll evolve into something usable in Delvetown again, although I'm not looking forward to that refactor.
+I pulled all the common roguelike stuff out of Delvetown so I could re-use it in my spaceship game.
+Hopefully it someday turns into something that can be used by people??
+That would be nice.
+Depends on www.github.com/veandco/go-sdl2 for drawing and input handling, someday sound too I guess.

 Thanks for looking!